Ivan Skvortsov-Stepanov: Later career

 Skvortsov-Stepanov was an ardent atheist, and a leading figure of the League of Militant Atheists.
 Together with its chairman Yemelyan Yaroslavsky, he was one of the main initiators of the atheistic propaganda campaign in the Soviet Union.
 His pamphlet, "Thoughts on Religion" was widely published and read.

 Skvortsov-Stepanov remained in Leningrad for only a short period, before returning to his old job in Moscow.
 Upon his death from typhoid in October 1928, Stalin commemorated him as a "staunch and steadfast Leninist".
 His ashes were buried in the Kremlin Wall Necropolis.

 Personality

-The writer Maxim Gorky described Skvortsov as "a short man with a greyish compexion, his light blue eyes smiled, however, the triumphant smile of the lucky man who has a truth inaccessible to others...He eschewed all books except Das Kapital – he made a boast of that."
+The writer Maxim Gorky described Skvortsov as "a short man with a greyish complexion, his light blue eyes smiled, however, the triumphant smile of the lucky man who has a truth inaccessible to others...He eschewed all books except Das Kapital – he made a boast of that."